 TARANAKI EQUITATION MEDAL CLASS

 The Taranaki Equitation Medal Class is an equitation class open to Junior and Amateur (as defined by ESNZ) riders, not necessarily from Taranaki.
-The top 10 from each qualifying class are eligible for the Final class to be held at the January Taranaki Equestrian Jumping Show.
-Money to be awarded for each class, at the Final a perpetual trophy and rug will be awarded to the winner, kindly sponsored by Karen & Charlie Cotton.
-This season's qualifying classes will be held at Stratford A&P Show & Taranaki Equestrian Jumping January show (Sat).
-The Final will be on the Sunday of the Taranaki Equestrian Jumping January show.
+The class to be held at the January Taranaki Equestrian Jumping Show.
+Money to be awarded for each class, a perpetual trophy and rug will be awarded to the winner, kindly sponsored by Karen & Charlie Cotton.

 This equitation medal class is a hybrid between hunters and jumpers.
 The class is similar to jumpers in that riders often have to compete over jumper type courses, but it is more like hunters because it is also subjectively judged on the rider’s style.
 While the horse itself is not being judged, it can influence how the rider looks and is perceived by the judge.